Table of Contents

 In 2019 Ernest Obiena went well ahead of his nearest Thai Rival, the 2018 Asian Games Bronze medalist Patasphong Amsam-Ang who has cleared 5.60m so far this year.

-Based on the IAAF Rankings (best performance), EJ is ranked 10th in the world (not the IAAF Top Lists based on 3-5 performances that Pinoyathletics will totally disregard)
+Based on the IAAF Rankings (best performance), EJ is ranked 10th in the world (not the IAAF Top Lists based on 3-5 accounts that Pinoyathletics will totally disregard)

 30.08.19 Ernest Obiena 9th in Prestigious Diamond League Final